 - That San Antonio game also marked the first time in Lamar Odom’s career that he’s been benched because of a coaches decision.
 The nadir of Odom’s career, his sheer ineptitude in every facet of the game, from points per game (7.8) to his lack of effort, are so startling that the Mavericks might be better off signing Andy Rautins and having him play.
 Andy Rautins played 48 minutes all of last season for the Knicks, which is still more than fans would hope Odom plays.

 - The Mavericks signed Kelenna Azubuike, who hasn’t played since the 2009-2010 season after tearing his patella tendon.
 In his four years with the Golden State Warriors, he average 10.6 points with 4 rebounds.
 He was part of the team that beat the Mavericks as an 8 seed in 2007.

-Tags: Brodney Pool Dallas Cowboys Dallas Maverics Dan Snyder Derek Holland Featured Jerry Jones John Mara Kelenna Azubuike Kevin Ogletree Kyle Kosier Lamar Odom Nate Living Neftali Feliz Roger Goodell San Antonio Spurs Shawn Marion Texas Rangers Transactions Weekly Recap
+Tags: Brodney Pool Dallas Cowboys Dallas Maverics Dan Snyder Derek Holland Jerry Jones John Mara Kelenna Azubuike Kevin Ogletree Kyle Kosier Lamar Odom Nate Living Neftali Feliz Roger Goodell San Antonio Spurs Shawn Marion Texas Rangers Transactions Weekly Recap